spacetelescope/jwst/docs/jwst/master_background/description.rst

 the same flat-field and photometric calibrations as background spectra and therefore don't require corrections for those two calibrations.
-Furthermore, the source position in the slit is only known for the primary slit in an exposure, so secondary slits are always handled as extended sources, and no wavelength correction is applied, and therefore again the flat-field and photometric calibrations are the same as for background spectra.
+Furthermore, the source position in the slit is only known for the primary slit in an exposure, so secondary slits are always handled as extended sources, no wavelength correction is applied, and therefore again the flat-field, photometric, and pathloss calibrations are the same as for background spectra.

 Fixed slits planned as part of a combined MOS and FS observation are an exception to this rule.
 These targets may each be identified as